 I have a COSCA Certificate in Counselling Skills from Glasgow Caledonian University and a Diploma in Cognitive Behavioural Therapy and Groupwork from the Centre of Therapy in Glasgow

-I am BABCP and BACP registered, fully insured and I hold a current PVG certificate.
+I am BABCP registered and BACP accredited, fully insured and I hold a current PVG certificate.
 I receive regular supervision from a BABCP accredited supervisor

 I have previously practiced at Crisis in Erskine and the Centre of Therapy and I currently work as a self-employed therapist.